 Determining share amount: In determining the amount of the share investment, co-op leaders should first consider the co-op's long-term capital needs.
 Then, determine how much of that capital should come from member equity, and divide by the potential number of members.
-Reassess the co-op's capital needs and member equity investment amounts as needed, and do so at least every five years.
+Reassess the co-op's capital needs and member equity investment amounts as needed.